 I currently have a small clinical practice at Bryn Mawr Psychological Associates.
-If you are interested in seeing me for psychological services or consultation, I warmly invite you to contact me.
-I look forward to discussing with you how therapy may help you make meaningful changes to improve the quality of your life.
+If you are interested in seeing me for psychological services or consultation, please visit my clinical website.

 I received my PhD in Clinical Psychology from UCLA, the top-ranked clinical psychology program in the country.
 My clinical training throughout graduate school, clinical internship, and postdoctoral residency emphasized the use of evidence-based treatments with a client-centered and culturally-sensitive approach tailored to the client’s individual circumstances.
 I have trained in diverse settings, including practicums in college counseling, community clinics, and school settings, in addition to a year-long pre-doctoral clinical internship at the West Los Angeles VA Medical Center working with veterans and their spouses/partners, and an 18 month post-doctoral clinical residency at the Center for Cognitive Therapy (Department of Psychiatry) at University of Pennsylvania School of Medicine.
 Across inpatient and outpatient settings, I have trained intensively in assessment, diagnosis, and therapy (individual, couple, group) for a wide range of clinical conditions and issues.